 We wanted to reach out to share an update.

-As of right now, Cycles of Change Residential and Intensive Outpatient Programs are open and accepting clients.
+As of right now, Cycles of Change Residential is open and accepting clients.

 Our Response to the Increased recommendations for Sanitary Measures Includes:

-• Increased sanitization of our facilities for infection control.
+- Increased sanitization of our facilities for infection control.
 We have increased cleaning and maintenance for a complete thorough wipe down of all facilities and common areas.
-Staff has been instructed to perform continuous disinfection of surfaces and other areas where infection can be transmitted, i.e., doorknobs, light switches, etc.
+The staff has been trained and instructed to perform continuous disinfection of surfaces and other areas where infection can be transmitted, i.e., doorknobs, light switches, etc.

-• Purchased and are using additional sanitary supplies including soap, hand sanitizers, antimicrobial wipes, and disinfectant sprays.
+- Provide all necessary PPEs and equipped additional sanitary supplies including soap, hand sanitizers, antimicrobial wipes, and disinfectant sprays.

-• An additional screening process for potential admissions that includes questions about symptoms, recent illnesses, travel overseas, and family or friends who have symptoms or traveled abroad.
+- An additional screening process for potential admissions includes questions about symptoms, recent illnesses, travel overseas, and family or friends who have symptoms or traveled abroad.

-• Upon admission, all clients are always evaluated in person by our intake staff and have a physical screening by Medical professional within 24 hours to further reduce the possibility of the introduction of a virus into the treatment environment.
-We continue daily screenings for current clients to monitor their conditions closely
+- Upon admission, All new clients will be provided FDA EUA approved COVID-19 antigen test, evaluated in person by our intake staff and have a physical screening by a medical professional within 24 hours to further reduce the possibility of the introduction of a virus into the treatment environment.
+We continue daily screenings for current clients to monitor their conditions closely.

 Joseph Hunter, CEO